simon-larsson/extrakit-learn/README.md

 `fit_params` - Dictionary of parameter that should be fed to the fit method.

-`ensemble` - Flag indicting that the estimator should be a stacked ensemble after fit.
+`ensemble` - Flag indicting post fit behaviour.
+True will make it a stacked ensemble, False will do a full refit on the full data.

+`refit_params` - Dictionary of parameter that should be fed to the refit if `ensemble=False`.

 `verbose` - Flag for printing intermediate scores during fit.